 In the context of relocation, ACM has created a Refugee Support Unit as well as tailored services within the National and Local Support Centres for the Support of Migrants (Centros Nacionais e Locais de Apoio à Integração de Migrantes, CNAIM/CLAIM) to support asylum seekers (e.g., hiring a permanent Arabic-speaking intercultural mediator, promoting entrepreneurship training for refugees).
 A number of services, such as free legal support and information on employment, training and recognition of qualifications, provided by multiple institutions, are available at CNAIM, a space also known as one-stop-shop.
 ACM has also launched the Refujobs online platform, that aims to match potential employers and asylum seekers and beneficiaries of international protection looking for employment as well as to build their capacity for self-employment.
-Since 2018, ACM and the Institute of Tourism (Instituto do Turismo) have a partnership for the provision of certified vocational training for applicants for and beneficiaries of international protection.
+Between 2018 and 2020, ACM and the Institute of Tourism (Instituto do Turismo) had a partnership for the provision of certified vocational training for applicants for and beneficiaries of international protection.
+CPR is not aware of similar programs in 2021.

 Articles 54(1) and 27(1) Asylum Act.